 Server virtualisation has revolutionised the way businesses store and access information, saving companies millions in hardware and infrastructure costs.
-When applied to disaster recovery (DR) and backup,
+When applied to disaster recovery (DR) and backup, there are further savings to be made.

 Virtual disaster recovery (VDR) is a relatively new concept that can get all systems back up and running quickly and efficiently without the need for expensive additional hardware or remote sites.
 It's the next natural step in the evolution of disaster recovery (DR), and when outsourced to a third party provider, it can be delivered as a completely managed service.